 Consequences of partition for the economic and social life of the region

 The new borders resulted in the partition of coal mines, other industrial establishments and transport companies (including tramway, train and bus operators), that had previously been under the ownership of one company.
 The partition also impacted on agencies that had previously cooperated with these partitioned companies.
 Sources of supply and financing were separated as were the supply chains of water, electricity and gas.
-Borders also cut across residential properties and their gardens.
+Borders also cut across residential properties, gardens and farms.

 Consequences of partition for the tramway system

-The partition resulted in the tramway system having to cross international German-Polish borders in seven places.
+The partition resulted in the tramway system having to cross international borders in seven places.

 This can be seen in the tramway map below.
 German Upper Silesia is shown to the west and Polish Upper Silesia is shown to the east and south east.